defold/doc/docs/en/manuals/camera.md

 ![Camera properties](images/cameras/cameras_properties.png)

 ::: important
 The current default FOV value is misleading.
 It is not expressed in degrees but in radians.
-For a 45 degree FOV, change the value to 0.785 (PI / 4).
+For a 45 degree FOV, change the value to 0.785 (&#120529; / 4).
 :::

 aspect_ratio